Buddy Holly: Holly in New York

 In June 1958, during a visit to the New York offices of music publisher Peer-Southern, Holly met Maria Elena Santiago, a receptionist for executive Murray Deutch there.
-Holly managed to have Santiago invited to a luncheon at Howard Johnson's, thanks to Deutch's secretary, Jo Harper.
-He asked her to have dinner with him that night at P. J. Clarke's.
-Holly proposed marriage to her on their very first date.
+He managed to have her invited to a luncheon at Howard Johnson's, thanks to Deutch's secretary, Jo Harper.
+Holly asked Santiago to have dinner with him that night at P. J. Clarke's and proposed marriage to her on their very first date:

 "While we were having dinner, he got up and came back with his hands behind his back.
 He brought out a red rose and said, 'This is for you.
 Would you marry me?'
 Within the beautiful red rose, there was a ring.
 I melted."
-Holly went to her guardian's house the next morning and Maria came running at him and jumped into his arms, which was a sign to him that it was a "yes".

-They married in Lubbock on August 15, 1958, less than two months later.
-On what would have been their 50th wedding anniversary, she told the Lubbock Avalanche-Journal:I'd never had a boyfriend in my life.
+Holly went to her guardian's house the next morning and Santiago came running at him and jumped into his arms, which was a sign to him that it was a "yes'".
+They married in Lubbock less than two months later on August 15.
+In 2008, on what would have been their 50th wedding anniversary, she told the Lubbock Avalanche-Journal:"I'd never had a boyfriend in my life.
 I'd never been on a date before.
-But when I saw Buddy, it was like magic.
-We had something special: love at first sight.
-It was like we were made for each other.
-He came into my life when I needed him, and I came into his.
+But when I saw Buddy, it was like magic."
 The newlyweds honeymooned in Acapulco.
-Norman Petty had tried to dissuade Holly from marriage; he felt that it would disappoint Holly's public and damage his career.
+Norman Petty had tried to dissuade Holly from marriage; he felt that it would disappoint Holly's public image and damage his career.

 Holly and Santiago frequented many of New York's music venues, including the Village Gate, Blue Note, Village Vanguard, and Johnny Johnson's.
 Santiago later said that Holly was keen to learn fingerstyle flamenco guitar and that he would often visit her aunt's home to play the piano there.
-Holly planned collaborations between soul singers and rock and roll.
-He wanted to make an album with Ray Charles and Mahalia Jackson.
-Holly also had ambitions to work in film and registered for acting classes with Lee Strasberg's Actors Studio.
+Holly planned collaborations between soul singers and rock and roll and wanted to make an album with Ray Charles and Mahalia Jackson.
+He also had ambitions to work in film and registered for acting classes with Lee Strasberg's Actors Studio.

 Santiago accompanied Holly on tours.
 To hide her marriage to Holly, she was presented as the Crickets' secretary.
 She took care of the laundry and equipment set-up and collected the concert revenues.
 Santiago kept the money for the band instead of its habitual transfer to Petty in New Mexico.